farishaddad/Knowledge-Mining-using-Cognitive-Search/README.md

 ## TO DO - Remove before publishing
 - Add the github lab address
 - Add Link to the announcement
+- How to create an Azure free account

 # Azure Cognitive Search Workshop